KatePaulauskas/Project-one/README.md

   - Business Info.
 Part 3.

-    - The third part of the business information provides further information on the business, providing details on services offered, the company's promise, and reasons to choose Aerial Photography.
+    - The third part of the business information provides further information on the business, providing details on services offered, the company's promise, and reasons for choosing choose Aerial Photography.

     ##### Mobile